 Your content is as good as writing a secret journal in your diary that is kept under your bed, if it is not being indexed by Google.
-Although Google is pretty is at crawling the internet, newer or unpopular websites still need to point Google in the right direction or it might take ages for it to find out that you exist.
+Although Google is pretty good at crawling the internet, newer or unpopular websites still need to point Google in the right direction or it might take ages for it to discover that you exist.

 The easiest way to find out if a URL exists on Google is to use "site:" command on Google search.